Xavier-Brunne/trade_tracker/README.md

 ---

+## 📦 Project Structure

+ib/
+├── services/
+│   └── sec_form4_rss_service.dart   # Fetches and parses SEC RSS feed
+├── screens/
+│   └── sec_form4_screen.dart        # UI for displaying Form 4 filings
+└── main.dart                        # Entry point with dashboard layout

+---

 ## 🤝 Contribution Guidelines

-> Contributions are welcome!
+Contributions are welcome!
 Please fork the repo, create a feature branch, and submit a pull request.
 For major changes, open an issue first to discuss what you’d like to change.

----